-Swedish teen who goes to the IB.
+Swedish teen who definitely does not do IB.
 Likes writing, music, computers, politics and many other things.
-Blogs a bit.
+Blogs never.

 Swedishbadgergirl@gmail.com if I'm hiding somewhere.

 I'm playing a lot of pokemon go and ingress.
 It is not the most productive of things to spend my time on, but it gets me moving and it gets me outside.
 I am getting to know the local community of players as well and they are really nice.

 I have done my first instances of being a theater-school leader.
 I am a leader together with two other people who are more experienced than me, which is nice.
 It makes me feel like I always have someone as backup, and could sit in a corner and fetch stuff if I don't feel confident about bossing the kids around.
 It is less scary than I thought it'd be, and hopefully I'll grow into the role more.
 On Saturday we are going to spend a few hours learning about being a leader and hopefully I'll be more confident after that.

 That is a very good point.
 I think why I set that goal was that I had in some ways stagnated in my swimming.
 I was swimming 1km every time and I didn't really think that was good enough exercise.
 And well, this year I am still mostly swimming 1km each time and then calling it a day.
 A better goal to have would perhaps be to "challenge myself more when swimming".
 That one is harder to procrastinate on as well.